 Google has renovated the process for downloading Google Earth Pro and made it easier than ever.
 Start by heading to the Google Earth website.
-You will immediately notice in the upper right-hand corner of the webpage an option to Launch Earth.
+You will immediately notice in the upper-right corner of the webpage an option to Launch Earth.
 If you just want the basic Google Earth, this is the best option, because the in-browser version is speedy and readily accessible.

 However, we’re focusing on Google Earth Pro, a more versatile and complete option that’s designed to be downloaded to your desktop.
-Scroll all the way down until you see the heading that says Create maps with advanced tools.
-Here, you should see an option to Download Earth Pro on desktop.
+Scroll all the way down until you see the heading that says Create Maps with Advanced Tools.
+Here, you should see an option to Download Earth Pro on Desktop.
+Click on this option.

 This should give you the right download for your operating system.
 However, you can troubleshoot the installation for Windows or Mac on this webpage if you need to.
 Note that Earth Pro is also compatible with Linux systems.

 The file will now be downloaded to your computer.
 When it is finished, open it to begin the installation process.
 Depending on your operating system, Google may ask you where you want to install the program and how the installation should work.
 You may have to use your login information for the desktop operating system at this point.

 When the download is completed, Google Earth will be among your applications.
 Launch it, and the software will start — but it should also include a window with a list of tips for beginning.
 Read these tips to learn more about the software and how to use basic features.
 It’s a great way to start!